Skip over main navigation

 Expand

-Local authorities (“LAs”) are required to provide free school transport for any child who is eligible.
-This includes children with SEN, disabilities or mobility problems which mean that the child cannot reasonably be expected to walk to school even if they live within statutory walking distance.
-See the section on children with SEN, disabilities or mobility problems for more information.
+Local authorities (LAs) are required to provide free school transport for any child who is eligible.
+This includes children with SEN, disabilities or mobility problems which mean that the child cannot reasonably be expected to walk to school when they live within statutory walking distance.
+Please see the section on children with SEN, disabilities or mobility problems for more information.

 Published: 31st March, 2018